About

 Fouls that result in an indirect free kick are not tallied and classed as “accumulated fouls.”

 There are also to be no slide tackles (Ipswich Futsal Competition Rule), which will result in a direct free kick.
+The only exception is in Senior A, where slide tackles are allowed.

 Accumulated fouls are those penalised with a direct free kick or penalty kick as specified in Law 12.